-2 Internet and telephone payday lending, though more extensive today, were limited during the years (1996 through 2001) covered in my sample.
+3 Internet and telephone payday lending, though more extensive today, were limited during the years (1996 through 2001) covered in my sample.
 In addition, assuming homogenous effects of loan access across lending channels, internet and telephone payday borrowing among those without geographic access would bias the estimated effect of geographic access toward zero.

-3 In a somewhat similar identification strategy, Pence (2006) uses discontinuities in state foreclosure laws to estimate the effect of foreclosure laws on the supply of mortgage credit.
-Though I also utilize cross-state regulatory differences, my empirical design relies on within-state variation in loan access.
+4 In a somewhat similar identification strategy, Pence (2006) uses discontinuities in state foreclosure laws to estimate the effect of foreclosure laws on the supply of mortgage credit.
+Though I also utilize cross-state regulatory differences, my empirical design relies on within-state variation in loan access as opposed to the discontinuities imposed by cross-state law differences within a local market.